AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 **Note 2:** Instead of adjusting each icon individually, you can use [themes](Themes).

-In the sample below, there is a [vertically-oriented](Basic_Settings#layout) legend with all the icons configured individually:
+In the sample below, there is a vertically [oriented](Basic_Settings#layout) legend with all the icons configured individually:

 ```
  var legendItem1 = series1.legendItem();